2 Choices – drive it or store it

 1. Get a hardtop (from ~$800-1,500 if you shop hard in the summer to $3,600 new) or one of the new glass rear window replacement tops but the hardtop would be better.
 I'd use RaggTopp protectant on the canvas top.

 2. Get a set of wheels of the smallest size that would fit your car (17” since mine is an ’01 S, 16" for those who have a base with original brakes) and a set of the narrowest-that-would-fit snow/ice tires.
 Being cheap, I’d look to buy these from someone who had used them one winter and I’d look to buy during the heat of the summer.
 AND I wouldn't be buying all weather tires, but snow/ice tires.
+I'd give up handling for snow/ice effectiveness because I'd only have them on for the winter months.

 3. Make sure the battery is in great shape (see my page on batteries for testers, chargers, replacement batteries, etc)